Gummy Hair After Bleaching: 3 Useful Ways To Fix It

 gummy hair after bleaching

-Gummy hair after bleaching is a common concern of many, and it happens due to the overprocessing of the hair with bleach chemicals.
-The hair strands take hours to dry when you wet them and lose all of their vibrance.
+Gummy hair after bleaching occurs when the hair is overprocessed with bleach chemicals.
+It can result in hair strands that take an extended time to dry when wet and lose their vibrancy.

-Read on to know what you can do to fix the gummy hair from bleaching.
+Read on to learn how to fix gummy hair from bleaching using Olaplex and other protein treatments.

 Why Is Your Hair Gummy After Bleaching?

 The fixes mentioned below for gummy bleached hair mainly do two things.
 First, they replenish the lost protein from the hair strands.
-Second, they reform broken bonds from bleach and restore hair’s elasticity and vibrance.
+Second, they reform broken bonds from bleach, restoring hair’s elasticity and vibrance.

-This ingredient, bis-aminopropyl diglycol dimaleate, also called bonds builder, in olaplex, rebuilds the structure and integrity of your gummy bleached hair and gets you smoother and considerably stronger locks.
+Bis-aminopropyl diglycol dimaleate, also called bonds builder, in Olaplex, rebuilds the structure and integrity of your gummy bleached hair and gets you smoother and considerably firmer locks.

 does olaplex fix gummy bleached hair

-You will need to apply olaplex once a week before washing your bleached or colored hair.
-Just pour 2-3 tbsp of it all over your hair and gently comb through the hair strands.
+You must apply olaplex once a week before washing your bleached or colored hair.
+Pour 2-3 tbsp of it all over your hair and gently comb through the strands.

 One of the main reasons for gummy hair after bleaching is protein loss.
-The harsh chemicals of bleach rip away the protective proteins, leaving hair cuticles open.
-Therefore, the hair becomes unable to hold any moisture which is inevitable for stronger bonding in the core of the hair shaft.
+The harsh bleach chemicals rip away the protective proteins, leaving hair cuticles open.
+Therefore, the hair becomes unable to hold any moisture, which is inevitable for stronger bonding in the core of the hair shaft.

 Aphogee is a two-step treatment, which means you have to repeat the whole process twice.
 And what is that process?